gdalle/AutodiffCourse/2_advanced.typ

 #components.adaptive-columns(outline(depth: 1))

-= Motivation
+= Introduction

+#thanks[Figures without attribution are borrowed from #cite(<blondelElementsDifferentiableProgramming2024>)]

 == Solvers as layers

-Here we love all kinds of numerical algorithms:
+We love all kinds of numerical algorithms:

 - stochastic simulators
 - optimization solvers
 - physical models
 - game-theoretical equilibria

-Let's use them as subroutines in a differentiable programming pipeline.
+Can we use them as differentiable subroutines?

 == Bilevel optimization